openorch/openorch/docs-source/docs/command-line/basics.md

 go install github.com/openorch/openorch/cli/oo@latest
 ```

-## Use
+## CLI usage

-After the daemon already runs (see [this section about that](/docs/running-the-daemon/using#default-credentials)), you can interact with it through the CLI.
+Assuming the daemon is running already (see [this section about that](/docs/running-the-server/using#default-credentials)), you can interact with it through the CLI.

 Let's add the local environment first: